 Eligibility for Medi-Cal is based on a number of factors:

-Families with deprived children that have a parent who is absent, incapacitated, unemployed or deceased.
-Your income cannot make you ineligible for Medi-Cal but you may have a share of cost.
-A share of cost is an amount that you pay of your medical expenses before Medi-Cal pays for those expenses.
+Tax Household, income, citizenship/residency status, and in some cases property.
+Your income cannot make you ineligible for Medi-Cal, but you may have a share of cost.
+A share of cost is an amount that you pay of your medical expenses before Medi-Cal pays for any expenses.

 There are Medi-Cal Programs that may eliminate your share of cost.
 Your worker will evaluate you for these programs.